Hitsupod/Hitsupod/README.md

 # Hello there 👨🏿‍💻

-I graduated with a Business Administration degree from The University of Texas at San Antonio, and I'm also a certified full-stack developer.
-I'm eager to assist companies in creating user-friendly, responsive websites that cater to a range of business requirements.
+I am a Freelance Full Stack Developer with a passion for design.
+My career started with getting a bachelor's degree in Business Administration from UTSA as well as learning to code becoming a developer.
+Now, I bridge the gap between technical development and creative design, combining my skills to build websites and applications that are not only functional but also visually engaging.